wso2/kubernetes-is/advanced/is-pattern-1/README.md

 | `wso2.monitoring.prometheus.serviceMonitor.labels`                          | Prometheus labels for identifying Service Monitor                                         | `release: monitoring`       |
 | `wso2.monitoring.prometheus.serviceMonitor.blackBoxNamespace`               | Prometheus blackbox exporter namespace                                                    | <NAMESPACE>                 |

-## Enabling Centralized Logging
+## Centralized Logging

 Centralized logging with Logstash and Elasticsearch is disabled, by default.

 However, if it is required to be enabled, the following steps should be followed.

 1. Set `wso2.centralizedLogging.enabled` to `true` in the [values.yaml](values.yaml) file.